l7mp/mc-wan/README.md

-It is assumed two Kubernetes clusters are available, Istio with the built-in [Gateway API implementation](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api) is installed into both clusters, and `kubectl` is configured with the necessary credentials access to reach both clusters, with the context for each of the clusters available in the environment variables `$CTX1` and `$CTX2`.
+It is assumed two Kubernetes clusters are available, Istio with the built-in [Gateway API implementation](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api) is installed into both clusters, and `kubectl` is configured with the necessary credentials to reach both clusters, with the context for each of the clusters available in the environment variables `$CTX1` and `$CTX2`.

 ### Installation